-From these results it is immediately apparent that, as emphasised by the bold font in Table~\ref{t1}, the proposed Gaussian noise model (with variable mean) is invariably a better fit than either the Gaussian noise model with mean set to zero, or the depolarising noise model.
-This is because the Gaussian noise model with parameterised mean can capture a constant ``bias'' or ``drift'' where each Grover iterate performs a rotation which is offset from the theoretical rotation angle by some constant amount (plus some zero-mean random noise).
-The results for rotation angles $\pi/6$ or $\pi/3$ (as in $A_1$, $A_2$ and $A_5$) clearly illustrate this, as the constant offset is manifested as the probability of measuring zero (or one) being alternately higher and lower (as the number of Grover iterations is incremented) than the simple depolarising case, as shown in Fig.~\ref{resfig2} (specifically, Fig.~\ref{resfig2} illustrates that noiselessly for all $m$ such that $(m-1) \mod 3 \neq 0$ the probability of measurement outcome being $\ket{0}$ is 0.75).
+From these results, it is immediately apparent that the proposed Gaussian noise model (with variable mean, and both with and without amplitude damping) explains the experimental data better than the depolarizing noise model (Gaussian noise model with mean fixed at zero)---in almost all cases having (sometimes considerably) higher $R^2$ values.
+The fact that Gaussian noise model better fits the data can be explained by the fact that the Gaussian noise model with parameterized mean can capture a constant ``bias'' or ``drift,'' where each Grover iterate performs a rotation that is offset from the theoretical rotation angle by some constant amount (plus some zero-mean random noise).
+The results for rotation angles $\pi/6$ or $\pi/3$ (as in $A_1$, $A_2$, and $A_5$) clearly illustrate this, as the constant offset is manifested as the probability of measuring zero (or one) being alternately higher and lower (as the number of Grover iterations is incremented) than the simple depolarizing case, as shown in Fig.~\ref{resfig2} (specifically, Fig.~\ref{resfig2} illustrates that noiselessly for all $m$ such that $(m-1) \mod 3 \neq 0$, the probability of measurement outcome being $\ket{0}$ is 0.75).
 To see an example of this effect, consider the case of a small positive offset to the rotations in Fig.~\ref{expfig1}.
-In the case of $Q^2$ this offset would move the superposition closer to the direction $-\ket{0}$, and so there would a corresponding increase in the probability of measuring $0$; conversely, in the case of $Q^3$ the offset would move the superposition closer to the direction $-\ket{1}$, and so there would be a corresponding increase in the probability of measuring $1$.
-Thus we can see the grounds for the oscillation observed in Fig.~\ref{resfig2}.
-Most strikingly, for $A_1$ run on Bogota the Gaussian noise model (with variable mean) has $R^2 = 0.9400$ -- thus explaining almost all of the experimental data -- whereas the other two models have a much lower $R^2$ of $0.5822$.
-It should also be noted that, whilst less amenable to visualisation, the same principle explains the better fit of the Gaussian noise model with parameterised mean for $A_3$ and $A_4$.
+In the case of $Q^2$, this offset would move the superposition closer to the direction $-\ket{0}$, and so there would a corresponding increase in the probability of measuring $0$; conversely, in the case of $Q^3$, the offset would move the superposition closer to the direction $-\ket{1}$, and so there would be a corresponding increase in the probability of measuring $1$.
+Thus, we can see the grounds for the oscillation observed in Fig.~\ref{resfig2}.

-We can also see that in general the Gaussian noise model is a good fit for the the larger 3-qubit circuit, $A_5$.
-Here we have results from Honeywell -- a fundamentally different physical manifestation of quantum computation -- whose errors also seem to be reasonably well-captured by the Gaussian noise model, as illustrated also in Fig.~\ref{honeyfig}.
-Note that the $R^2$ values are consistently higher than those for the superconducting quantum computers owing to the fact that the circuits run were much less deep (there was ``less variation to be explained'').